Photo Courtesy of Pixabay.com

 Although many families from Toronto to Hong Kong are struggling through job losses that require them to tighten their financial belts, general spending has taken some interesting turns.
 Many economic experts wonder if these trends will last after the pandemic is over.

-Some may be looking for payday loans in Toronto to help make ends meet, while others are getting creative searching for savings.
 Let’s take a brief look at how the spending habits of families have changed during the pandemic.

 With most entertainment outlets like theaters, theme parks, and recreation centers closing their doors during the pandemic, families are forced to find other ways to have some fun.
 Quarantine restrictions have made it difficult for families to get out as they used to in many places.
 The money that was once spent on a trip to the local theatre or a trampoline center is now being diverted to other needs.

 Enrollment costs for expensive childhood activities like sporting teams, dance troops, and school trips have all but disappeared.
 On average, families save up to $2,000 per month on registration costs for their children’s activities.

 Families are finding ways to avoid boredom at home.
 A Netflix membership is a cheap and fun way for families to bring some entertainment right into their living rooms.
 Backyard camping and living room dance parties are taking the place of costly outside attractions.

 The average “soccer parent” used to spend over 20 hours a week shuttling their children to school and activities.
 That can mean up to $100 per week in extra gas cost.
 With activities put on hold and many children switching to homeschooling, parents save a bundle on their fuel costs.